Parameter estimation of range-migrating targets using OTFS signals from LEO satellites: System description

 \section{System description}

-Consider a sensing system consisting of a communication transmitter and a radar receiver.
-The communication transmitter is mounted on a LEO satellite, uses an OTFS modulation, and operates with a carrier frequency $c/\lambda$, where $\lambda$ is the carrier wavelength; the emitted waveform is specified by the underlying communication protocol and cannot be modified to adjust the radar needs.
-The radar receiver aims to estimate the initial range (delay), range-rate (Doppler shift), and amplitude of high-speed targets illuminated by the communication transmitter; it may be mounted on the same platform hosting the communication transmitter (monostatic configuration) or on a separate device (bistatic configuration), e.g., another LEO satellites, an aircraft, a high altitude platform, or a terrestrial station.
-The receiver is synchronized with the transmitter and knows the emitted symbols: for a monostatic configuration, this is readily verified~\cite{Venturino-2021}, whereas, for a bistatic configuration, this requires the presence of some coordination\footnote{For example, when the radar receiver is on a different LEO satellite, the coordination may be established via an inter-satellite link.} or a separate reference channel able to demodulate the communication signal~\cite{Cristallini-2019,Cristallini-2022}.
-For a more illustration, we consider a bistatic scenario, as shown in Fig.~\ref{Fig_01_system_geometry}, but the following developments similarly apply to the monostatic case.
-We initially assume the presence of a single target to simplify exposition.
+Consider a system consisting of a communication transmitter and a radar receiver.
+The communication transmitter is mounted on a LEO satellite, uses an OTFS modulation, and operates at a carrier frequency $c/\lambda$, where $\lambda$ is the carrier wavelength; the emitted waveform is specified by the underlying communication protocol and is not modified here.
+The radar receiver aims to estimate the initial-range, range-rate, and amplitude of high-speed targets illuminated by the communication transmitter; it may be mounted on the same platform hosting the communication transmitter (monostatic configuration) or on a separate device (bistatic configuration), e.g., another LEO satellite, an aircraft, a high altitude platform, or a terrestrial station.
+The receiver is synchronized with the transmitter and knows the emitted symbols: for a monostatic configuration, this is readily verified~\cite{Venturino-2021}, whereas, for a bistatic configuration, this requires some coordination\footnote{When the radar receiver is on a different LEO satellite, the coordination may be established via an inter-satellite link.} or a separate reference channel~\cite{Malanowski_2019,Cristallini-2019,Cristallini-2022}.
+For illustration, in this study we consider the bistatic configuration depicted in Fig.~\ref{Fig_01_system_geometry}.

+We assume point-like targets, each generating a single line-of-sight propagation path.
+The point-like model is appropriate when the target extent is small relative to the range resolution and allows us to isolate and analyze the effects of range migration.
+The single-path model is consistent with the considered space-sensing scenario, where secondary scattering components are typically negligible or absent.
+Extensions to distributed targets or to more general propagation conditions involving multiple echoes from the same target are left for future work.
+For clarity of exposition, we initially focus on a single target, while multiple targets are addressed in Sec.~\ref{SEC_multitarget}.